This article may contain one or more independently chosen Amazon affiliate links. See full disclosure.

 Haw Flakes Are Not Banned By the FDA

-The rumor that haw flakes were, and still are, “banned by the FDA,” is inaccurate.
-The FDA may seize imported products for various reasons, but seizing a product does not mean that a certain product has been officially banned from being imported into the U.S.
+Therefore, the rumor that haw flakes were, and still are, “banned by the FDA,” is inaccurate.
+The FDA may seize imported products for various reasons, but seizing a product does not mean that a certain product has been officially banned from being imported into the U.S. In this case, it was because of the presence of Ponceau 4R.

 Ponceau 4R is used in Europe, Asia, and Australia.
 Although it is unapproved in the U.S. — not banned, mind you — it is actually banned in Denmark, Belgium, France, and Switzerland.